duykhoa/SaigonTraveler/README.md

 # Coffee & Tea

-  Sai gon has a [fanstatic coffee culture](http://www.adventurefaktory.com/vietnam-hcmc-coffeeculture/).
+  Saigon has a [fanstatic coffee culture](http://www.adventurefaktory.com/vietnam-hcmc-coffeeculture/).
 People loves drinking coffee, discussing work & life, or reading book and working.

   There are 2 kind of coffee beans in Viet Nam, Robusta and Arabica.
 And less than 10% coffee shops use Arabica beans.